PPIA Fellowship

 Our PPIA Fellows are hosted at a top public policy graduate school during the Junior Summer Institute.
 Each institution has its own specialization in public policy and public service.

 Applicants can apply for multiple sites.
 To learn more about how to present a strong application, review the application and join us at one of our upcoming webinars.
-Dates for 2025 TBD.

 Follow the links below to learn more about our PPIA Fellowship Sites.